-The obligations in this Division, other than sections 23 [Interaction with other Instruments] and 24 [Segregating derivatives party assets], do not apply if a derivatives firm is dealing with or advising an eligible derivatives party that is not an individual or an eligible commercial hedger, or an eligible derivatives party that is an individual or an eligible commercial hedger that has waived these obligations.
+The provisions in this Division, other than sections 24 [Application and interaction with other Instruments] and 25 [Segregating derivatives party assets], do not apply if a derivatives firm is dealing with or advising (i) an eligible derivatives party that is not an individual or an eligible commercial hedger, or (ii) an eligible derivatives party that is an individual or an eligible commercial hedger that has waived these obligations.

-Section 23 - Interaction with other instruments
+Section 24 - Application and interaction with other instruments

-A derivatives firm is exempt from the requirements of this Division in respect of derivatives party assets if the derivatives firm is subject to and complies with or is exempt from sections 3 to 8 of NI 94-102 in respect of the derivatives party assets.
-The exemption from the requirements of this Division set out in paragraph (a) also extends to derivatives firms that rely on substituted compliance under NI 94-102.
+A derivatives firm is exempt from the requirements of this Division in respect of derivatives party assets if the derivatives firm

-A derivatives firm is exempt from the requirements of this Division in respect of derivatives party assets if the derivatives firm is subject to and complies with securities legislation relating to margin and collateral requirements or National Instrument 81-102 Investment Funds in respect of derivatives party assets.
+- is subject to and complies with or is exempt from sections 3 to 8 of NI 94-102 in respect of the derivatives party assets.
+The exemption from the requirements of this Division set out in paragraph (a) also extends to derivatives firms that rely on substituted compliance under NI 94-102, - is subject to and complies with Guideline E-22 Margin Requirements for Non-Centrally Cleared Derivatives issued by the federal Office of the Superintendent of Financial Institutions (OSFI), including derivatives firms that rely on an exemption from such rules because they are complying with the equivalent rules of a foreign jurisdiction; - is subject to and complies with securities legislation relating to margin and collateral requirements or National Instrument 81-102 Investment Funds; - is subject to and complies with the Autorité des marchés financiers' Guideline on margins for over-the-counter derivatives not cleared by a central counterparty.

 The exemption from the requirements of this Division on this basis extends to derivatives firms that rely on exemptions from the requirements under securities legislation relating to margin and collateral requirements.

-Section 24 - Segregating derivatives party assets
+Section 25 - Segregating derivatives party assets

-A derivatives firm is required to segregate derivatives party assets from its own property and from the property of the firm's other derivatives parties either by separately holding or accounting for derivatives party assets.
+A derivatives firm is required to segregate derivatives party assets from its own property and from the property of the firm's other derivatives parties either by separately holding or separately accounting for derivatives party assets.

-Section 25 - Holding initial margin
+Section 26 - Holding initial margin